MTstateIntroStats/IntroStatTextbook/docs/06-explore-regression.md

 <p class="caption">(\#fig:scattHeadLTotalL-sex-age)Relationship between total length and head lentgh of brushtail possums, taking into consideration their sex (Plot A) or age (Plot B).</p>
 </div>

-In Chapter \@ref(mult-reg), we'll learn about how we can include more than one predictor in our model.
+In Chapter \@ref(explore-mult-reg), we'll learn about how we can include more than one predictor in our model.
 Before we get there, we first need to better understand how to best build a simple linear model with one predictor.

 ### Residuals